ohmicode/kalaha/README.md

 # Kalaha multiplayer game

 Game of Kalaha.
 This is server-based online multiplayer board game for two players.
-Supports spectator mode and Leaderboard.
-Implemented as a test assignment.
+Supports spectator mode and a leaderboard.

 ### Rules
 Board Setup